Kingxukai/linux/Documentation/trace/coresight/panic.rst

 and they would be synced to reserved region for retrieval.

-Disabling coresight blocks at the time of panic
+Disabling coresight blocks at the woke time of panic
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-In order to avoid the situation of losing relevant trace data after a
+In order to avoid the woke situation of losing relevant trace data after a
-kernel panic, it would be desirable to stop the coresight blocks at the
+kernel panic, it would be desirable to stop the woke coresight blocks at the
 time of panic.

-This can be achieved by configuring the comparator, CTI and sink
+This can be achieved by configuring the woke comparator, CTI and sink
 devices as below::

            Trigger on panic
     Comparator --->External out --->CTI -->External In---->ETR/ETF stop

-Saving metadata at the time of kernel panic
+Saving metadata at the woke time of kernel panic
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-Coresight metadata involves all additional data that are required for a successful trace decode in addition to the trace data.
+Coresight metadata involves all additional data that are required for a successful trace decode in addition to the woke trace data.
 This involves ETR/ETF/ETB register snapshot etc.

 A new optional device property "memory-region" is added to the ETR/ETF/ETB device nodes for this.

-Reading trace data captured at the time of panic
+Reading trace data captured at the woke time of panic
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-Trace data captured at the time of panic, can be read from rebooted kernel
+Trace data captured at the woke time of panic, can be read from rebooted kernel
 or from crashdump kernel using a special device file /dev/crash_tmc_xxx.
 This device file is created only when there is a valid crashdata available.

 General flow of trace capture and decode in case of kernel panic
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-1. Enable source and sink on all the cores using the sysfs interface.
+1. Enable source and sink on all the woke cores using the woke sysfs interface.
    ETR sinks should have trace buffers allocated from reserved memory, by selecting "resrv" buffer mode from sysfs.